 Apart from the trees, the garden features ponds and greenhouses.
 And the Botanic Insitute houses a museum showcasing the history of botanical research in Pisa.
 Of particular interest is the Herbarium which includes more than 300,000 dried plants collected over the last 200 years.

 When I visited an artist was hard at work sketching a tall tree and a couple of gardeners toiled away in the distance.
 I walked slowly, enjoying the solitude and the birdsong.
 I passed the cacti and aquatic flowers, and peered into the big greenhouse with its vast display of succulents.
 Conservation work was much in evidence: some of these plants are almost extinct, and the garden’s curators were working hard to protect them.

 But then I became aware of my unseen companions: midges.
 It was late in the year, and I had not foreseen the need for insect repellent, so they were enjoying a free feast!
-It would be nice to return in the summer, I thought, when the garden is in full bloom.
+It would be nice to return to the Pisa Botanical Garden in the summer, I thought, when it is in full bloom.
 But I would have to remember the insect repellent…